 A message from

 Many years ago I lost a little baby girl named Samantha.
 She lived only five hours.
 Click here to read the complete story.
 It was a difficult time for me and my husband.
 I know the struggles faced with a loss and how difficult it can be.
 I wanted to do something to honor her and bring community members together to help others through the grieving process (a life-long journey I believe) so I have organized the Race For Grief event.
-All those that have ever lost someone; a husband, wife, parent, sister or brother, friend, baby, miscarriage, grandparent etc are welcome to participate in the memory of their loved one.
+All those that have ever lost someone; a husband, wife, parent, sister or brother, friend, baby, miscarriage, to suicide, grandparent etc are welcome to participate in the memory of their loved one.
 When you have lost someone, you never forget them.
 This is a day to honor their memory and come together to celebrate their life.
 The event will also raise funds to support local grieving programs like Caring Connections, The Sharing Place & Utah SHARE.
 Come join us or support a friend or family member that has lost someone.
 This may mean more to them than you know.
 All participants are encouraged to make a bring a poster about your loved one to display at the event and a pinwheel to line the finish.
 Thank you to all those that attend and support this event.
 It means so much to our family!

 Coach Lora Erickson